 15. Quality score

-Quality score is a crucial metric in online advertising and PPC advertising, used to assess the quality and relevance of your ads, keywords, and landing pages.
-Achieving a higher score can often result in lower costs per click, making your advertising efforts more efficient and cost-effective.
+Used in PPC to assess the relevance of your ads, keywords, and landing pages.
+A higher score often leads to lower CPC and better ad placement.

 16. Customer acquisition cost (CAC)